andgineer/TRegExpr/docs/regexp_syntax.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The bracketing construct ``( ... )`` may also be used for define r.e.
-subexpressions (after parsing You can find subexpression positions,
+subexpressions (after parsing you can find subexpression positions,
 lengths and actual values in MatchPos, MatchLen and
 `Match <tregexpr_interface.html#tregexpr.match>`__ properties of
 TRegExpr, and substitute it in template strings by